 Pav Bhaji is a popular street food across India, especially in the West and when you make it with some homemade pav bhaji masala, you just can’t resist it!

-Some days ago when I was craving for an authentic Pav Bhaji, I posted on my FB Page asking which is the Pav Bhaji Masala people prefer, there were a variety of responses and it seems like there was a divide between MDH and Everest.
-Both parties backing their stuff more than anything, but then Smitha came and said she makes her own Pav Bhaji Masala and I thought why not try, couple of messages exchanged with her, a little google surfing done and I set out to make some pav bhaji masala.
+Some days ago, when I was craving for an authentic Pav Bhaji, I posted on my FB Page asking which is the Pav Bhaji Masala which people prefer!
+There were a variety of responses and it seems like there was a divide between MDH and Everest.
+With both the parties backing their masala as the best, I must admit I got a bit confusion.
+Then Smitha came and said she makes her own Pav Bhaji Masala.
+This made me think why not try that.
+So I exchanged a couple of messaages with her and then went on to google to do some surfing and set out to make my own homemade pav bhaji masala.

 Source – Many recipes combined into one.